bytecodealliance/governance/AI_TOOL_POLICY.md

 ## Extractive Contributions

-The reason for our “human-in-the-loop” contribution policy is that processing patches, PRs, RFCs, and comments to LLVM is not free – it takes a lot of maintainer time and energy to review those contributions!
+The reason for our “human-in-the-loop” contribution policy is that processing patches, PRs, RFCs, and comments to Bytecode Alliance projects is not free – it takes a lot of maintainer time and energy to review those contributions!
 Sending the unreviewed output of an LLM to open source project maintainers extracts work from them in the form of design and code review, so we call this kind of contribution an “extractive contribution”.

 Our **golden rule** is that a contribution should be worth more to the project than the time it takes to review it.
 These ideas are captured by this quote from the book [Working in Public](https://press.stripe.com/working-in-public) by Nadia Eghbal: